goodevilgenius/pile/_posts/2018-6-4-GitLab_and_The_Old_Reader.md

 type: status

 ---
 Remember when Google Reader was shutting down, and it took forever to import your GReader stuff into The Old Reader?
-That's what it's like with import GitHub repost into GitLab right now.
+That's what it's like with importing GitHub repos into GitLab right now.